Church fundraising ideas

 Engraved bricks

-Give your supporters the opportunity to “buy” a brick for your new construction project that will have their name or dedication engraved on it for all to see.
+Allow supporters to “buy” a brick for your next construction project that will have their name or dedication engraved on it for all to see.

-Use custom fields on your donation form to capture essential details for donors’ bricks—make sure to provide a word count so they don’t go over!
+Use custom fields on your donation form to capture essential details for donors’ bricks—and be sure to set a word count limit so they don’t go over!

 Expert lecture series